RustyDawwwgg/Starbase/Autogen 2.0/README.md

 - PWR button to be used as a killswitch

-- Override button for constant 100% power when needed (good for laser mining as a use case)
+- Override button for constant 100% power when needed (good for laser mining or draining fuel rods as potential use cases)

 - Automatically detects when the ship is idle and completely shuts off power when batteries are charged to conserve fuel